RI-SE/SAVANT/README.md

 - **Specification/** - Ontology and OpenLabel schema files
 - **savant_app/** - Qt6 desktop application (separate installation)

+## License

+SAVANT is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+This project uses dependencies with the following licenses:
+- **Ultralytics YOLO** (AGPL-3.0) - Required for object detection
+- **PyQt6** (GPL-3.0) - Used in savant_app
+- **OpenCV** (Apache 2.0)
+- **NumPy** (BSD-3-Clause)
+- **RDFlib** (BSD-3-Clause)
+- **Pydantic** (MIT)

+All dependencies are compatible with AGPL-3.0 licensing.

+### What does AGPL-3.0 mean?

+- You are free to use, modify, and distribute this software
+- If you distribute modified versions, you must share the source code under AGPL-3.0
+- If you use this software to provide a network service (e.g., web API), you must make the source code available to users of that service
+- Commercial use is permitted, but the source code must remain available

+For the complete license text, see the [LICENSE](LICENSE) file.
+For more information about AGPL-3.0, visit https://www.gnu.org/licenses/agpl-3.0.html

 See [USAGE_EXAMPLES.md](USAGE_EXAMPLES.md) for detailed usage examples.